lexytxt/poetryfrom061/messages/the-last-bite.md

 She can gawk at
 what advertised itself as
-“the juiciest steak on the menu” slowly rot from the inside out.
+“juiciest steak on the menu”
+slowly rot from the inside out.

 She can “give it space”